-Page no ).

-1. Background 1
+- 1. Background

-Statutory and Procedural Requirements under the Standards Regime Other Statutory &amp; Governance Responsibilities and Committee Terms of Reference Membership of the Governance Committee Programme of Meetings Publication of Information 2 2 3
+- Statutory and Procedural Requirements under the Standards Regime

+- Other Statutory & Governance Responsibilities and Committee Terms of Reference

+- Membership of the Governance Committee

+- Programme of Meetings

-Publication of Information 3
+- Publication of Information

-2. Work undertaken in 2023/24 3- 4
+- Work undertaken in 2024/25

-3. Complaints about Councillors 4
+- 2. Complaints about Councillors

-4. Future Work Programme 4
+- 3. Future Work Programme

-5. Training and development 4
+- 4. Training and development

-6. Conclusion 4- 5
+- 5. Conclusion